-It is perfect on pasta but also makes a great dipping sauce for bread, veggies, and a brush-on-marinade for meat!
+It’s perfect on pasta but also makes a great dipping sauce for bread, and a brush-on-marinade for meat.
 Stir it into a bit of mayonnaise for a delicious dip!

-Pesto originated in Italy and is made with basil leaves, garlic, pine nuts (or walnuts or almonds) salt, and a hard cheese like Parmesan or pecorino romano.
+What is Pesto?
+Pesto originated in Genoa, Italy and is a vibrant green paste or sauce made with fresh basil leaves, garlic, pine nuts (or walnuts or almonds), salt, and a hard cheese like Parmesan or pecorino romano.

 How to Make Pesto

-The key to a smooth and creamy basil pesto is the use of a food processor.
-If you don’t have one, a personal blender will do too.
+To make it easy, I make this creamy basil pesto in a food processor.
+If you don’t have one, a personal blender or mortar and pestle will work too.

-- Pulse basil in a food processor with olive oil until a fine paste.
+- Pulse basil and olive oil in a food processor (per the recipe below) to make a paste.

-- Slowly add the remaining ingredients (from recipe below) in the order of the recipe and continue to pulse until smooth.
+- Slowly add the remaining ingredients in order and pulse until smooth.